Toufool/AutoSplit/README.md

 - If the program is not splitting, trying lowering this number
 - If the program is splitting too early or not when you want it to, try raising this number.
 - 90% is generally a good starting point, and is the default option.
 - The "test" option will make it so that your program will never split.
-Good to use for testing split images
+This is good to use for testing split images
 - Check the "Show Live % Match" option to view how your game screen region is matching to your current split image

 ### Start Auto Splitter
 - Starts the auto splitter from your first split in your split image folder.
 The current split image is displayed on the bottom
+- You can use your Start / Split hotkey to start the auto splitter
-- Use the Reset, Undo Split, and Skip Split hotkeys when needed
+- Use the Reset, Undo Split, and Skip Split hotkeys or buttons as needed.
+Using the buttons does not activate any hotkeys (it will not affect your timer).